dj0nny/pokemon-team-builder/README.md

-Project Name / Title
-Give your project a good name like: MyPantry or BestNews instead of project-01
+# Pokemon Team Builder

-2 - 3 Sentence Project Description (Elevator Pitch)
+## Project Description

-In 2 to 3 sentences, describe what your project is, how people will use it
+The purpose of this project is to develop a team builder for Pokèmon games.

+The available Pokémon will go from the 1st to the 7th generation (Excluding the 8th generation as it came out on November 15th 2019)

-What is your motivation for creating this project?
+## What is your motivation for creating this project?

-Enter your motivation for this project
+I'm a Pokèmon player since I was a child.
+One of the most fun parts of Pokèmon games is composing your own team for adventure or competition.

+I also want to test my knowledge by building something of my own.

-How will users interact with your web site?
+## How will users interact with your web site?

-Describe the user interaction involved, e.g. search form, settings check boxes, a series of steps to get some results etc.
+The user will be able to create teams in which to add their own Pokemon, with a maximum of 6 Pokémon per team.
+You can also save your favorite teams.

-What 3rd Party API(s) will you integrate with?
+## What 3rd Party API(s) will you integrate with?

-Link to the API documentation here
+* [PokéAPI](https://pokeapi.co/) - The RESTful Pokémon API

-Tech Stack
+## Tech Stack

-CSS Framework you will use - or no framework
-Any 3rd party JS libraries like maps, data viz etc.
-Will you try to implement any stretch features?
-What will be your process?
+* [Foundation](http://foundation.zurb.com/) (XY Grids only for basic responsive design)
+* Local Storage for saving the favorite teams

-What project management tool will you use?
+### What project management tool will you use?

+I will use GitHub Projects

-How often will you commit your code?
+### How often will you commit your code?

+Every day, if possible

-How will you test your web site?
+### How will you test your web site?

+For now I don't use any test frameworks and I will test it by myself.
+I will offer my friends the possibility of using it to gather feedback or to let me know about any bugs present.

-How will you design the layout of your website?
+### How will you design the layout of your website?
 Will you use a wireframing tool?
 Will you draw it on paper?

+Design's layout will be drawn on paper and uploaded once finished in this repository.